-Table 3 compares the sensitivity and specificity of PUM for radiological success between our study and those in the literature.
-In this study, the presence of a PUM was 98% sensitive and 71% specific for radiologic success.
-In our proposed combined prediction model, the favorable group had a significantly higher radiologic success rate than the unfavorable group (97.1% versus 55.6%, p < 0.001); the sensitivity, specificity, PPV and NPV of the combined prediction model were 81.9% and 85.7%, 97.1% and 44.4% respectively.
-The predictive performance of IMM, PUM and our combined prediction model is summarized in Table 4.
-While the combination of IMM and PUM has improved specificity and PPV over PUM, PUM had superior sensitivity and NPV when used in isolation.
+proposed combined prediction model, the favourable group had a significantly higher radiologic success rate than the unfavourable group (97.1% vs. 55.6%; p<0.001); the sensitivity, specificity, PPV, and NPV of the combined prediction model were 81.9%, 85.7%, 97.1%, and 44.4%, respectively.
+The predictive performance of IMM, PUM, and our combined prediction model are summarized in Table 4.
+While the combination of IMM and PUM improved specificity and PPV over PUM, PUM had superior sensitivity and NPV when used in isolation.